diego-ninja/laravel-devices/README.md

 The SessionStarted event is dispatched after the session is created.
 #### Location tracking
 Every time a new session is created, the ip address location is tracked and the geographical information is added to the session.
 You can develop your own LocationProviders implementing the LocationProvider contract.
 An IpInfo location provider is configured and used by default.

+IP address location resolutions are suitable to be cached.
+You can configure cache in the [config file](https://github.com/diego-ninja/laravel-devices/blob/6e3373936cbe3ba9e9c24c97fa29b8798ec23992/config/devices.php).

 The following information is stored associated to the session, you can use this information to detect hijacking attempts, or at least notify the user about suspicious activity if the session initial location differs a lot from request location.